vsbpan/spat_1f_noise/README.md

     * `time_lapse_export.R` Code for exporting and renaming image files from USB drive containing raw image files from raspberry pi.

 * `statistical_analyses/`
-    * `SEM_simulation.R` Bootstrap refit of SEM and subsequent calculation of the total effects of selected paths.
     * `manuscript_plots.R` Code for generating some plots in manuscript 1.
     * `prediction_evaluator.R` Code for evaluating the performance of Mask-R-CNN, computing sample size, and error flagging rate
     * `conditional_experiment.R` Some preliminary analysis code for a conditioning experiment not in manuscript 1